Get a student from the Multimedia Design programme as an intern

 The student, the company and Business Academy Aarhus will sign an internship agreement prior to the internship.

 To ensure the right match between students and companies, we have compiled a list of requirements to internship companies (pdf)

 The internship starts in January or August and lasts for 10 weeks.
 After the end of the internship period, the student and the company can agree that the final exam project will be written in cooperation with the company.

-As the internship is a part of the Multimedia Design and Communication programme, your company has no financial obligations towards the student.
+As the internship is a part of the Multimedia Design programme, your company is not obliged to pay a salary to the intern.

 If the internship takes place in a company in Denmark, the student is covered by the act on worker's compensation (lov om arbejdsskadesikring), cf. Ministerial Order no.185 from 23 February 2017, and by the act on liability for damages (lov om erstatningsansvar).

 It is therefore the internship company’s responsibility to insure the intern, just as all other employees are insured.
 Associations and sole proprietors are also covered by the duty to insure, even if you don’t have any other employees.